Qwunz/authcord-v2/readme.md

-DM me on discord (ZER0x1337#8442) for setup and bot hosting services
+DM me on discord (ZER0x1337#8442) for setup and bot hosting services or help

 V1 on nulled.to and some other forums if you want to check that out.